Villa Tugendhat (UNESCO) – Fascinating Story

 Anybody with an architectural or design appetite.
 Anybody who wants to see what it was possible to create pre-WW2 given enough money and ideas.
 Anybody who appreciates that the structure itself is also part of the decor.
 Villa Tugendhat does a Basic tour and an Extended tour.
 If you are in any way interested in the engineering systems of the Villa Tugendhat then take the Extended tour.
 Bookings are recommended in advance and availability of dates varies as they host other events so check their website for details.

 How to Get There

-Driving will take two hours (give or take for roadworks etc, get off at junction 190 and take signs for Černá Pole) and there are paid parking facilities.
-Taking a train may be more comfortable as again you are looking at around two hours to get to Brno’s main train station (Hlavni).
+Driving will take 90 minutes (give or take for roadworks etc, get off at junction 190 and take signs for Cerná Pole) and there are paid parking facilities.
+Taking a train from Prague Main Train Station may be more comfortable as again you are looking at around two hours to get to Brno’s main train station (Hlavni).
 From there take tram number 9 eight stops and get off at Tomanova.
 Head in the direction opposite the park and in two blocks you’ll be outside of Villa Tugendhat.